Garbaz/Blog/_posts/2023-10-06-Time-Hierarchical.md

 ## Training

-At least if we use a fixed function for deriving higher-level embeddings from the embeddings below it, and a pre-trained video frame embedding function, training is straightfoward.
+At least if we use a fixed function for deriving higher-level embeddings from the embeddings below it, and a pre-trained video frame embedding function, training is straightforward.

 From a given sequence of input data, we compute the level 0 embeddings, which then the level 0 dynamics model learns to predict.
 Given we can just directly compute the target higher level embeddings, we can just as easily train the higher level dynamics models.

 For the top-down planning models, we randomly perturb the top-level embedding.
 From this a pertubation to the left embedding (assuming that our time scales are powers of two; For higher powers the following is repeated multiple times) one level down is predicted.
 Given the perturbed left embedding, the right embedding is predicted by the dynamics model.
-Given this new right embedding and the embedding one level up, a pertubation to the right embedding is predicted (It might be for example that the overall goal doesn't actually require any further action after some point, e.g. If I want a ball to be downhill, I can just give it a push and the rest is just the dynamics of the world without requiring any further intervention.
+Given this new right embedding and the embedding one level up, a perturbation to the right embedding is predicted (It might be for example that the overall goal doesn't actually require any further action after some point, e.g. If I want a ball to be downhill, I can just give it a push and the rest is just the dynamics of the world without requiring any further intervention.
 In this case the planning model would not impose any further pertubation after the first one).

 From this perturbed and predicted lower level sequence (or pair, in the case of power of two time scales), we can once again compute with the fixed bottom up function the resulting embedding one level up, which should be the same as the embedding we started with (Is there a danger of collapse here?).
 And so be backpropagate to update the planning model.

 ## Open Questions

-Some of the above observations about the hierachies in human thought are not incorporated into this architecture.
+Some of the above observations about the hierarchies in human thought are not incorporated into this architecture.
 For one, this architecture does always think at all levels of the hierarchy at once.
 Or at least it does not have any mechanism for the sort of transitions between levels that we make as humans.
 This could be considered a disadvantage given the fact that we humans constantly re-use patterns that we recognized at on level at another level.
-The architecture described here would have to learn these patterns at every level seperately.
+The architecture described here would have to learn these patterns at every level separately.

 However, a thing to note is that the space and abstraction hierarchy dimensions are not directly constrained by the architecture in any way.
 Only how long of a time span is represented at each level of the model is fixed.
 There, at least in principle, it would be possible for the model to learn to use one level in the architecture for different spatial or abstraction levels, depending on the circumstance.

 ## Further Ideas

 - Attention operating on the raw input data could be introduced, just like our visual attention mechanism.
-Instead of the level 0 embeddings representing the whole image, it might only represent a certain part of the image, or represent the image under some more general trasformation.
+Instead of the level 0 embeddings representing the whole image, it might only represent a certain part of the image, or represent the image under some more general transformation.
 How is this attention steered?